HumasLin/humaslin.github.io/_posts/2019-12-03-Uber Saver.md

 <p style="text-align:center;font-family:'Courier New';font-size:14px">D3 visualization of prediction results</p>

 Although we managed to build a model at last, the limited size and range of data still stop us from getting a more general and accurate model.
-With the privacy policy changing, it will still get harder to make
+With the privacy policy changing, it will still get harder to make decent model without further support.

+*Source code available at [Haomin's Github](https://github.com/HumasLin/CSE6242-Project)